I have a love and hate relationship with toys.

 I love buying them for my kid.
 I love researching about it, love looking up its benefits and different ways to play with it.

 But I hate cleaning it up afterward.
-Particularly when it gets everywhere, it’s too noisy, it stains the furniture or when I accidentally step on it and hurt myself.
+Particularly when it gets everywhere, it’s too noisy, it stains the furniture.
+Or when I accidentally step on it!

 But there’s a special type of toy that I don’t mind littering our house.
 And that is an open-ended toy.